 How will the environment be protected?

 All construction proposals will require approval under Part 5 of EP&A Act 1979.
 A Review of Environmental Factors will be required for proposed construction on Council managed land.

 Typically in areas closer to the escarpment council would use construction techniques that do not harden tracks or lookout areas e.g., the use of boardwalks or decks.

 If concrete were to be used to harden tracks, we would investigate techniques to minimise alkaline runoff.

 Does the plan recognise and protect Aboriginal Cultural Heritage?

-• This heritage mapped so far identifies the European occupation of the site only, and the heritage significance of the place in this context (assessed against the heritage criteria set by the NSW Heritage Council).
+The heritage mapped identifies the European occupation of the site, and the heritage significance of the place in this context (assessed against the heritage criteria set by the NSW Heritage Council).

 Who owns Solitary Restaurant?

 Solitary Restaurant, formerly the Leura Baths Kiosk, was built in 1913 as refreshment rooms to service the increasing numbers of visitors enjoying the escarpment walks and the scenic views.

 The property is on Crown land and managed by blue Mountains City Council.
 The restaurant is currently under a 21 year lease for commercial use.
 The restaurant has been closed for over 2 years due to the COVID-19 pandemic and is expected to reopen in 2023.